 - Antihistamines – These are usually used to treat reactions that are considered mild to moderate.
 They work by stopping the effects of histamine, which is released into the body during an allergic reaction and are to blame for many of the symptoms that occur.

 - Adrenaline – This is used for severe allergic reactions, such as when someone suffers from anaphylaxis.
 Anaphylaxis is a severe allergic reaction that can be life-threatening and can happen extremely quickly and within minutes of the victim coming into contact with an allergen.
 How adrenaline works are it narrows the blood vessels in the body to counteract the low blood pressure caused by anaphylaxis and also helps to reopen airways to reduce breathing difficulties.
-The majority of people who know they are at risk of suffering anaphylaxis carry something called an auto-injector filled with adrenaline so that an immediate dose can be given should they come into contact with an allergen.
+Most people who know they are at risk of suffering anaphylaxis carry something called an auto-injector filled with adrenaline so that an immediate dose can be given should they come into contact with an allergen.

 There are many different food allergens, with some being more common than others.
-In December 2014, The Food Information Regulations came into force that stated that any businesses involved with food, must ensure that if any of the 14 identified allergens listed below are present in the food that they are selling or providing, that it is made clear to the consumer by labelling it with the appropriate allergen information.
+In December 2014, The Food Information Regulations came into force that stated that any businesses involved with food must ensure that if any of the 14 identified allergens listed below are present in the food that they are selling or providing, that it is made clear to the consumer by labelling it with the appropriate allergen information.

 The 14 identified food allergens are: